Pakettikauppa/api-documentation/README.md

 Optional pickup party can be sent using service code 9910.<br>
 Pickup date for cargo 9905<br>
 Delivery date 9906.<br>
-No stacking in contentline.additionalservice with seervice code 9907.<br>
+No stacking in Parcel.AdditionalDervice with seervice code 9907.<br>
 Note that these 99## codes are used only for cargo by default (excluding 9902 and 9901).<br>
 This is recently updated version.
 Please contact Pakettikauppa if error occurs.<br>